Roll The Tape

 I hope if the rest of the group should stumble upon my blog, they won’t mind that I’ve stuck a couple of screenshots up here.
 I’m guessing they probably won’t, since you can’t tell who anyone is, including me 😛

-Posted on 2017/03/13, in balllet, dance, rehearsals, repertoire, technical notes and tagged ballet, i am as swaybacked as an ancient dairy cow, omg my freaking arms again, video as a learning tool.
+Posted on 2017/03/13, in balllet, rehearsals, repertoire, technical notes and tagged ballet, i am as swaybacked as an ancient dairy cow, omg my freaking arms again, video as a learning tool.
 Bookmark the permalink.
 Leave a comment.